syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/How-To.md

 keywords: TreeView,  Syncfusion, ASP Web TreeView UG Doc, How To
 ---

-# How To in ASPNET TreeView Control
+# How To in ASP.NET TreeView Control

 ## Update the modified data from tree to database.